miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

    -  The build system does not maintain
       :term:`PR` information as part of
       the shared state packages.
-Consequently, there are considerations that affect maintaining shared state feeds.
-For information on how the build system works with packages and can track incrementing :term:`PR` information, see the ":ref:`dev-manual/packages:automatically incrementing a package version number`" section in the Yocto Project Development Tasks Manual.
+Consequently, considerations exist that affect maintaining shared state feeds.
+For information on how the build system works with packages and can track incrementing ``PR`` information, see the ":ref:`dev-manual/common-tasks:automatically incrementing a package version number`" section in the Yocto Project Development Tasks Manual.

-   -  The code in the build system that supports incremental builds is complex.
-For techniques that help you work around issues related to shared state code, see the ":ref:`dev-manual/debugging:viewing metadata used to create the input signature of a shared state task`" and
+   -  The code in the build system that supports incremental builds is not simple code.
+For techniques that help you work around issues related to shared state code, see the ":ref:`dev-manual/common-tasks:viewing metadata used to create the input signature of a shared state task`" and
-      ":ref:`dev-manual/debugging:invalidating shared state to force a task to run`" sections both in the Yocto Project Development Tasks Manual.
+      ":ref:`dev-manual/common-tasks:invalidating shared state to force a task to run`" sections both in the Yocto Project Development Tasks Manual.

 The rest of this section goes into detail about the overall incremental